 I’m reading ’The Eagle Has Landed” with me ears.
 Just downloaded the audio book yesterday on Audible.
 I am also re-watching the first season of Sex and the City.
 This never gets boring.
 I do love Seinfeld, Friends, and other American series, but most of them are shot in studio’s with audiences and I love how SATC was just shot on the streets, in the real restaurants, galleries, shops… of course it’s scripted and romanticised/dramatised however it feels to me like that is what it was like in that time in New York.

-Any exciting plans for the future I’d like to share?
+Any exciting plans for the future you can share?

 My friend Jeroen is sending me to Tasmania for his long running project The Jaunt.
 I am preparing and excited for this!
 I’ll be leaving in about seven days, and staying in Tasmania for about a week.
 I’ll be drawing a lot, and on arrival back home I will be realising a screenprint, based on my trip.
 This screenprint, in limited edition, is already for sale, although no-one, including Jeroen and me, knows what the screenprint will look like.
 These are sold “blind” and will be a surprise!
 I think it’s a pretty clever and fun project, and of course I am happy to participate.